isnur/is-web-component/README.md

     <script nomodule="" src="https://unpkg.com/is-web-component@latest/dist/is-web-component/is-web-component.js"></script>
   ```

-  in the head of your index.html
+  in the head of your index.html file
 - Then you can use the element anywhere in your template, JSX, html etc.

   ```html